Discrete Bulk Spectrum in Jackiw-Teitelboim Theory: Conclusions

 \section{Conclusions}

-In this paper, we have provided a mechanism by which the discrete bulk spectrum is obtained naturally in the Lorentzian description of JT gravity.
-In the quantum mechanical system derived from the two-sided Schwarzian theory, we have introduced a confining potential which is designed to reproduce the density of states obtained in the Euclidean approach.
+In this paper, we have provided a mechanism by which the discrete bulk spectrum with random statistics is obtained naturally in the Lorentzian description of JT gravity.
+In the quantum mechanical system derived from the two-sided Schwarzian theory, we have introduced a left confining potential which is designed to reproduce the density of states obtained in the Euclidean approach.
 It provides a very slowly growing wall which becomes important in the region where the renormalized geodesic length becomes of order $e^{S_0}$.
 The potential is implicitly determined by an equation which turns out to be formally identical to the string equation of the random matrix model in the SSS duality formulation of JT gravity.
-However, the contexts in two approaches that lead to the same expression are apparently quite different.
-It would be an intriguing issue to find any physical origin behind the equivalence.
+However, the contexts in two approaches that lead to the same expression are apparently different.
+It would be an intriguing issue to further clarify any physical origin behind the coincidence.

 By solving the Schr\"odinger equation of the quantum mechanical system, we have obtained the time evolution of the renormalized geodesic length which corresponds to the Krylov complexity of the boundary theory.
-We argued that the presence of the confining potential, when combined with the random nature of the spectrum, implies generically the emergence of a peak, a slope, and a plateau in the late time behavior of complexity after the initial ramp.
+We argued that the presence of the left confining potential, when combined with the random nature of the spectrum, implies generically the emergence of a peak, a slope, and a plateau in the late time behavior of complexity after the initial ramp.
 Since the concept of complexity is not restricted to specific theories or spacetime dimensions, we expect that the argument of this paper can be applied to more general cases.